cjstoneking/visualizations/README.md

 ## European football transfers

 For this project, I first scraped data on player transfers within european football from https://www.soccernews.com.
 I ran some preprocessing to convert the team names to geographic coordinates, then visualized the web of transfers using Tableau.
-I also analyzed to what extent

 The visualization can be found at: